 My good friend and editor, Maureen Vincent-Northam once told me that when men write as a woman, there’s always the danger of them turning out a ‘bloke in a skirt’.
 Ever-eager to accept the challenge, I created Christine Capper, a fifty-something blogger, vlogger, former police officer, and Haxford’s only licenced private investigator on to become a presenter on Radio Haxford

 She’s a solid, down to earth Yorkshire lass, witty, plain spoken, but with an innate sense of inquiry (all right, then, she’s nosy).
 She passes her days looking after her long-suffering husband, Dennis, a man with an obsession for all things automotive, and putting him right when he goes wrong, which is more often than not.
 She takes care of their pet moggie, Cappy the Cat, a feline with attitude, dotes on her granddaughter Bethany, and is openly proud of her son, Simon, now Acting Detective Constable Capper of the Haxford force.

-She’s choosy about the cases she will take on but seems destined to be dragged into more serious affairs, and passes on her findings to her friend, Detective Sergeant Mandy Hiscoe, and her boss, DI Paddy Quinn, a man who is Christine’s sworn enemy, DI Paddy Quinn.
+She’s choosy about the cases she will take on but seems destined to be dragged into more serious affairs, and passes on her findings to her friend, Detective Sergeant Mandy Hiscoe and her boss, DI Paddy Quinn, a man who is Christine’s sworn enemy.

 Best of all, Christine has Maureen Vincent-Northam looking over my shoulder to ensure that Mrs Capper does not become a bloke in skirt.